colelawrence/decipad/README.md

 If asked for a _AWS region_, use `eu-west-2`.

+## Newer MacOS port setup

+In newer MacOS versions (starting from Monterey) Apple runs it’s Airplay Receiver on Port 5000.
+This directly conflicts with architect running on Port 5000.

+To solve this simply run or add `export ARC_TABLES_PORT=6000`to your .bashrc, .zshrc or equivalent script.

 ## Environment setup

 There are `.env.example` files in the root and in individual projects like the `backend`.
 These need to be copied to `.env` (without `.example`) and filled with secret values, such as your personal AWS access token, or other secrets that are shared among developers but not included in the repository for security reasons.